 Phase III.
 Launching My New Life, Separate from the Old

 Phase III has been in progress for some time now.
-I could argue that it began when I started getting out there again in the dating sphere.
+I could argue that it began when I started dating my new guy seriously.
 However, I recognized it by name today when I signed a lease with a luxury apartment complex.
 It occurs to me that I naturally moved into new life adventures once my emotional health and world outlook (Phases I & II) finished playing out.
 Phase III can be summed up by the following unique additions to my life this spring.

-- New romantic outlooks: I had my emotional alone time over the winter (and most of last summer and fall; let’s be honest).
-Then, this spring I started cautiously dating again.
+- New dude: I had my emotional alone time over the winter (and most of last summer and fall; let’s be honest).
+Then, this spring I met a lovely fella who shares a variety of my interests and personality dispositions.
 While I don’t know where we’ll go yet, I look forward to our journey.

 - New digs: In a few weeks I’ll live alone for the first time in my life; no family, roommate, flatmate(s), or housemate(s).
 Just myself, my fish, and my garden.
 Of course, I’ve never done this because I couldn’t afford to live alone; not by a long shot.
-Surprise, I still can’t!
+Surprise, I still can’t.
 However, I want this so badly I can taste it.
 In order to achieve solitary living in this mecca of safety, comfort, amenities, and convenience, I’ve been working a second job in the evenings driving for Lyft.
-With the help of my second job, an upcoming clinical trial I joined, and my careful tracking on expenditure/earnings spreadsheets, I am making it work.
+With the help of my second job and my careful tracking on expenditure/earnings spreadsheets, I am making it work.

 - New job responsibilities: From assistant to analyst to study manager.
 After nearly a decade with my company, I’m pleased to see my trajectory becoming clear in more eyes than just my own.
 I will not be taking these new duties for granted and am looking to impress and continue to climb (especially for the financial perks; I don’t want to need that second job, after all.)